 As we mentioned earlier in this series, residential home construction has been depressed for a long time.
 Prior to the housing bust, housing starts averaged ~1.5 million units per year.
-In the past ten years, they have averaged well below that number, at around 1.3 million units a year.
+In the past ten years, they’ve averaged well below that number—around 1.3 million units a year.

 When you consider population growth, you can see that starts have been depressed for quite some time

 Following the collapse, we saw starts average ~687,000 units per year with a low of under half a million.
 That’s a tremendously depressed level.
 From 2006 to 2008, starts collapsed from 2.273 million to 487,000.
 Housing starts finally broke a one-million unit pace on a consistent basis this spring.

 We spent a total of 56 straight months with starts below 1 million.
 That’s an astounding number.
 Even now, we’re seeing starts of only 1.1 million a year, which is still a highly depressed level.